msell/a11y-ui/README.md

 npm install
 npm run storybook
 ```

-** TODOs **
-- migrate from rollup to webpack (rollup is having issues with some node_modules and alias is weird)
-- react-testing-library
-- how are we going to ensure a11y? a11y lint or perhaps react-testing-library?

 The benefit to using a JavaScript file for the .eslintrc file (instead of a JSON file) as it supports comments that can be used to better describe rules.